James Bond 007 (1984 video game): Reception

-Computer Games gave the Atari 8-bit family version an "A" rating and noted the "simple" graphics and sound, and the lack of a high-score display, but praised the diversity of the game's missions and weapons, writing that they make the game "an exceptionally challenging shoot-em-up.
+Computer Games gave the Atari 8-bit computer version an "A" rating and noted the "simple" graphics and sound, and the lack of a high-score display, but praised the diversity of the game's missions and weapons, writing that they make the game "an exceptionally challenging shoot-em-up.
 It's also interesting to have a definite purpose at the end of each mission, instead of simply shooting everything that moves."

 In a retrospective review, AllGame's Brett Alan Weiss gave the ColecoVision version two stars out of five.
 He wrote that the game "has so many flaws that it is easily the worst cartridge in the Parker Brothers library of ColecoVision titles."
 Weiss criticized the game's sound effects, its difficult controls and gameplay, its short length, and most of its graphics, but wrote that it gradually and briefly becomes enjoyable once the controls have been mastered.